 So how cold does it have to get outside before you finally submit to mother nature and turn on the furnace for the first time?

-The answer is not the same for everyone, even if you live in a similar climate or elevation, because it largely depends on the insulation and or thermal mass you have around your structure, its location, the humidity and if the sun is out or behind the clouds.
+The answer is not the same for everyone, even if you live in a similar climate or elevation, because it largely depends on the insulation and or thermal mass you have around your structure, the age and layout of your house, its location, the humidity and if the sun is out or behind the clouds.

 The weather in the Fall can be tricky.
 The are typically cold and there may even be some signs of frost.
 However, by lunch time temperatures in the Northeast region can climb with the help of the warmth of the sun.
 Therefore, many families have a hard time deciding when to turn on the heat for the season.